AdobeDocs/experience-manager-screens.en/help/using/direct-internet-network.md

 # Direct Internet Network (Wired/Wireless) {#direct-internet-access}

-The Direct Internet Access SetUp contains an entry access point for internet access in order to reach the AEM Cloud services that AEM Screens needs to connect to.
+The Direct Internet Network contains an entry access point for Internet access in order to reach to AEM Cloud Services that AEM Screens needs to connect to.

 The standard Ports for AEM Screens communication are:
 * `http (TCP Port 80)`
 Or,
 * `ssl-secured https (TCP Port 443)`

 Ports may vary due to configuration of your dedicated AEM configuration set up.
-Within this SetUp, all devices are directly connected to your internet router as shown in the figure below.
+Within this SetUp, all devices are directly connected to your Internet router as shown in the figure below.

 ![](/help/assets/direct-access-2.png)

-The configuration also includes an Internet Access by any Internet Service Provider (ISP) and it’s Internet Line.
-Most ISP’s provide an Internet Router covering the Internet Modem, Network Switch, WIFI Access-point, Firewall and other Network functionalities (depending on manufacturer and model).
+The configuration also includes an Internet access by any Internet Service Provider (ISP) and it’s Internet line.
+Most ISP’s provide an Internet Router covering the Internet Modem, Network Switch, WIFI Access-point, firewall and other Network functionalities (depending on manufacturer and model).

 ## Connecting AEM Screens Player to Direct Internet Access {#connecting-aem-screens-players}